Magnetic Resonance Imaging, B.S.

 • Applicant’s academic potential as evidenced by previous performance in college

-• Specific motivation toward pursuit of a health care profession
+• Specific motivation toward the pursuit of a health care profession

 • Evidence of sound judgment